Space-time nature of causality: Conclusion

-To apply this abstract notion of causality into a quantitative approach, we have introduced a new informational quantity, the causal mutual information, CaMI$_{X \to Y}$ that measures the total amount of information being transmitted from $X$ to $Y$, the information shared between both variables and that can be used to predict the present state of $X$ by observations in $Y$, and the information directed transmitted from $X$ to $Y$, which can be used to predict the past states of $X$ by observations of the past and future states of $Y$.
+In this work, we have investigated the spatio-temporal properties of causality, causality meaning the study of the arrow of influence between two systems.
+The spatio-temporal nature of causality can be exploited to detect the arrow of influence from $X$ to $Y$, either by considering shorter time-series of $X$ and longer time-series of $Y$, an approach that explores the time nature of causality, or lower precision measured time-series in $X$ and higher precision measured time-series in $Y$, an approach that explores the spatial nature of causality.
+Thus, this work shows that causality can be detected not only by the analyses of the topological properties of higher-order partitions generated by lower-order marginal partitions (the "space" property of causality), but also by considering the probabilities on these partitions, reflecting the density of trajectories of a given time-length (the "time" property of causality).
+To apply this abstract notion of causality into a quantitative approach, we have introduced a new informational quantity, the causal mutual information, CaMI$_{X \to Y}$ that measures the total amount of information being transmitted from $X$ to $Y$, the information shared between both variables and that can be used to predict the present state of $X$ by observations in $Y$ (i.e., the Mutual Information), and the causal information directed transmitted from $X$ to $Y$, which can be used to predict the past states of $X$ by observations of the past and future states of $Y$ (i.e., the Transfer Entropy).

-Since CaMI does not require the calculations of conditional probabilities, but rather only joint probabilities, the probabilistic spaces involved in its calculation can be lower-dimensional, enabling a quick calculation of it, this offering a causality study with less computational efforts.
-This property of CaMI could be advantageously used to create a practical brain-based cryptography (see Ref. \cite{szmoski}), which requires the quick calculation of causality measures.
+Since CaMI does not require the calculations of conditional probabilities, but rather only joint probabilities, the probabilistic spaces involved in its calculation can be lower-dimensional, {{enabling a quick estimation of TE.
+This property is well wished for causal analysis of large complex systems such as the brain, or for technological applications that employ TE, for example,}} the recently proposed brain-based cryptography (see Ref. \cite{szmoski}).
 Also, less data is required for the determination of causality, since the probability space can be constructed according to the available data.

+Another important result of this work was to show that measuring a driven variable with finer resolution than that used to observe the driving variable allows us to obtain more information about the driving system, but not the other way around.
+Increasing the resolution of observation of the driving variable brings no additional information about the driven variable.
+This observation could also be exploited to detect directionality in networked systems.